-- A voluntary work for the administrative coordination engaged additional human and other resources that are not covered with the national agreement - Responsibility for the repository BSCW server development and administration - An extra work dedicate for development and finalisation of D1.1.1, D1.1.2 and D1.1.3 documents as support to SESM - 90% completed D2.1.1 - Selection of the pSHIELD SPD components for the Demonstrator - Initial conceptual models for the application scenario (simulation, HW and SW models and components) - Almost in a final draft version D2.2.1 that will be corrected in accordance with additional work performed for Formalised Conceptual Models (now as deliverable M0.1) and Aggregation Metrics (now as deliverable M0.2) - Selection of the conceptual models for the SPD metrics related to the WSNs, Enhanced-SPD nano, mikro/personal node (now included in deliverable M0.1) - Selection of the nano-micro architecture (HW and SW), Security and Dependability Metrics (now included in deliverable M0.1) - A final first draft version D2.3.1 - Selection of the pSHIELD reference architecture for the Demonstrator (now included in deliverable M0.1) - Selection of Enhanced SPD nano, micro/personal node that will be used for the Demonstrator (now included in deliverable M0.1) - Initial architectural design of the pSHIELD Demonstrable Network (now included in deliverable M0.1) - Study on the TiniOS, Contiki and Hydra sensor node solutions and their possible up-grade to SPD Nodes (now included in deliverable M0.1) - Study on the pSHIELD Gateway (GW) solution (now included in deliverable M0.1) - A final first version D3.1 is developed - Embedded System security base on the whole design pyramid is investigated (protocol, algorithm, architecture, micro-architecture and circuit level) ongoing work - Potential architecture for SPD core module that include TPM and MTM futures ongoing work - Secure firmware and bootstrapping with key management is investigated ongoing work - An architectural solution of nano node analysed for 3D integration technology is considered as
+- A voluntary work for the administrative coordination engaged additional human and other resources that are not covered with the national agreement. - Responsibility for the repository BSCW server development and administration - An extra work dedicate for development and finalisation of D1.1.1, D1.1.2 and D1.1.3 documents as support to SESM - completed D2.1.1 - completed D2.2.1. - completed D2.3.1 (except the requirements from other WPs that are still not fully covered) - Selection of THYIA's pSHIELD SPD components for the Demonstrator - Initial conceptual models for the application scenario (simulation, HW and SW models and components) - An additional work performed for Formalised Conceptual Models (now as deliverable M0.1) and Aggregation Metrics (now as deliverable M0.2), and finally integrated in D2.2.1. - Selection of the conceptual models for the SPD metrics related to the WSNs, Enhanced-SPD nano, mikro/personal node (now included in deliverable M0.1) - Selection of the nano-micro architecture (HW and SW), Security and Dependability Metrics (now included in deliverable M0.1) - Selection of the pSHIELD reference architecture for the Demonstrator (now included in deliverable M0.1) - Selection of Enhanced SPD nano, micro/personal node that will be used for the Demonstrator (now included in deliverable M0.1) - Initial architectural design of the pSHIELD Demonstrable Network (now included in deliverable M0.1) - Study on the TiniOS, Contiki and Hydra sensor node solutions and their possible up-grade to SPD Nodes (now included in deliverable M0.1) - Study on the pSHIELD Gateway (GW) solution (now included in deliverable M0.1) - A final first version D3.1 is developed - Embedded System security base on the whole design pyramid is investigated (protocol, algorithm, architecture, micro-architecture and circuit level) - ongoing work - Potential architecture for SPD core module that include TPM and MTM futures ongoing work - Secure firmware and bootstrapping with key management is investigated ongoing work - An architectural solution of nano node analysed for 3D integration technology is considered as first choice that can be also modelled by conceptual models (now included in deliverable M0.1) - An architectural solution for micro/personal node is analysed as a possible upgrade of Contiki and Hydra OS solutions (now included in deliverable M0.1) - SPD conceptual models are proposed for sensor node based on the IEEE 802.11, IEEE 802.15.4 standards (now included in deliverable M0.1) - A first draft version D3.4 is developed - Self-x technologies are studied in details, and possible solutions are identified -ongoing work

-- first choice that can be also modelled by conceptual models (now included in deliverable M0.1) - An architectural solution for micro/personal node is analysed as a possible upgrade of Contiki and Hydra OS solutions (now included in deliverable M0.1) - SPD conceptual models are proposed for sensor node based on the IEEE 802.11, IEEE 802.15.4 standards (now included in deliverable M0.1) - A first draft version D3.4 is developed - Self-x technologies are studied in details, and possible solutions are identified -ongoing work - Elliptic Curve Cryptography techniques (fast algorithms, TinyECC) are investigated for WSNs as possible solutions - ongoing work - Automatic access control, denial-of-services, self-configuration and self-recovery as mechanisms in charge of preventing non authorised/malicious people to access the physical resources of the node are also investigated, and a potential model for the Demonstrator is identified - ongoing work - Cognitive Radio and SDR are considered as candidate technologies ongoing work - Security technologies like IPsec for the network layer and possible modification (light version) for small sensor nodes are considered and compared with other possible SoS solutions - ongoing work - Different architectural solutions are considered for network management ongoing work - OWL technologies, an internal reports - Lange based support for service oriented architecture future direction - AOA architectures ongoing work - Developing secure agent system using delegation based trust management ongoing work
+- Elliptic Curve Cryptography techniques (fast algorithms, TinyECC) are investigated for WSNs as possible solutions - ongoing work - Automatic access control, denial-of-services, self-configuration and self-recovery as mechanisms in charge of preventing non authorised/malicious people to access the physical resources of the node are also investigated, and a potential model for the Demonstrator is identified - ongoing work - Cognitive Radio and SDR are considered as candidate technologies ongoing work - Security technologies like IPsec for the network layer and possible modification (light version) for small sensor nodes are considered and compared with other possible SoS solutions - ongoing work - Different architectural solutions are considered for network management ongoing work - OWL technologies, an internal reports - Lange based support for service oriented architecture future direction - AOA architectures ongoing work - Developing secure agent system using delegation based trust management ongoing work